RickAQ-Dev/yii1_ent_system/README.md

 # How to setup the project

-## Step 1 : Setting up php environment.
+## Step 1 : Setting up PHP Environment.
-You need to setup a apache environment into your local machine. here are the following available options in the internet.
+You need to setup an Apache environment into your local machine.
+Here are the following options available in the internet.

 ***Windows***